Avoid Faulty Logic in Your Writing: The Process Pro Writers Use

 2. Straw-man fallacy

-This occurs when an argument is misrepresented to make it easier to attack.
+The straw-man fallacy occurs when an argument is misrepresented to make it easier to attack.
 Essentially, setting up a “straw man” (or false victim) to take the blame.

 Here’s an example of it in action:

-Now even though Lila never said she believed her commitments are more important than her friends’, this is how it was presented by Tina.
+Even though Lila never said she believed her commitments are more important than her friends’, this is how it was presented by Tina.
 In the way Tina has structured the argument it is easy to blame Lila for being selfish and taking her friends for granted.

-3. Ad Hominem Fallacy
+3. Ad Hominem fallacy

 Attacking the person making the argument instead of addressing the logical reasoning of the argument.